Gingerbread House Heaven Logo

 Other variations of gingerbread dough include Lebkuchen, which uses honey instead of molasses for sweetening.
 The dough is white and rolled into a rolling pin with shapes before baking.
 In Italy, they make a panforte which is a denser recipe using even more spices.

-Have you decorated gingerbread men, women, boys, or girls lately?
+Have you decorated gingerbread man cookies lately?
 Please share your photos.
 Click here to add a page to this site with your OWN photo!